 All users have access to the Visual Editor and HTML Editor for writing posts and pages by default.

 If this box is select the Visual editor is disabled and you will only have access to the HTML Editor.
 This option is included because a few users prefer to write using the HTML editor only.

-Below is what your post editor looks like if you’ve disabled the visual editor.
+Below is what the classic editor looks like if you’ve disabled the visual editor.

 Admin Color Scheme

-This option changes the colors in your blog dashboard You have a choice of eight color schemes.
+This option changes the colors in your dashboard You have a choice of eight color schemes.

 This option provides the ability to use keyboard shortcuts to browse and moderate comments.
 Check in this box if you wish to enable keyboard short codes for easier comment moderation.
 Refer to Keyboard Shortcuts for more information.